Help Center

 Dynamic Visibility Settings

-The Visibility condition type dropdown menu has two options:
+The Visibility condition type drop-down list has two options:

 visibility condition type